How to Clean a Bobsweep Robot Vacuum

 Insert the square peg end of the brush and align it with the square indentation inside Bob's brush compartment.
 Turn the brush slightly until you feel it fall into place.

-Step 5: Secure the Brush on Bob
+Secure the Brush on Bob

 Lower the brush into bObsweep and install the screw you previously removed.